trteodor/DLTuc_lib/README.md

 # MCU_DLT_LOGS_LIB
-DLTuc - it's a simple library to send DLT logs from MCU like STM32 or any other MCU.
+DLTuc - it's a simple library that allows sending logs that are partially compatible with the "DLT logs" that are defined in Autosar standard, from an MCU such as STM32 or any other MCU.

+The main motivation for creating this small pseudo library was the desire to send logs and be able to display them in the "DLT Viewer" where I could conveniently filter and highlight selected ones.

 The logs may be send through serial communication interface like USART/UART.
 Each message is stored in a ring buffer, then transmitted.
-Thanks to this approach, a queue of messages to send is created
+Thanks to this approach, a queue of messages to send is created.

 **_Lib. source files are located in: src/*_**